Ultimate Johnstown Real Estate Investing Guide for 2026

 Buy and Hold

-If a real estate investor purchases an asset for the purpose of holding it for a long time, that is a Buy and Hold approach.
-During that time the investment property is used to produce rental cash flow which increases your earnings.
+If a real estate investor acquires an investment property for the purpose of holding it for a long time, that is a Buy and Hold approach.
+While it is being held, it is usually being rented, to increase profit.

-At a later time, when the value of the investment property has increased, the real estate investor has the advantage of liquidating the investment property if that is to their benefit.
+At a later time, when the value of the investment property has grown, the investor has the advantage of selling the investment property if that is to their advantage.

 Factors to Consider